jarafranco/jarafranco/README.md

 ### Hi there 👋

 I'm Franco Jara, Back-end developer.
-I work with Laravel and I love new challenges!
+I love new challenges and staying up to day with tech news.

 I'm currently working with Laravel, Drupal and PHP at easytechgreen.
--- Open to freelance fullstack projects with Laravel and React, but also to learn new technologies --
+-- Open to freelance fullstack projects with Laravel and React or NextJS, but also to learn new technologies --

-#### My skills
+#### Hard skills

-- Laravel
+- Laravel (And ecosystem, like Nova or Livewire)
-- React
-- Redux
-- Bootstrap
-- Material UI
-- Sass
-- Javascript ES6+
-- Typescript
 - PHP
-- Wordpress
+- SQL (PostgreSQL or MySQL)
 - Prestashop
+- Drupal
+- Javascript
+- React
-- PostgreSQL
+- NextJS

 #### Languages